alexmyczko/autoexec.bat/README.md

 pip3 found...
 248
 ```

+`deb2itp` prepares an RFP or ITP mail for Debian Bug Tracking System

+`git2deb` prepares an orig.tar.xz from a github.com repo of master

 `led-indicator` lets the numlock/scrollock/capslock leds blink like knight rider car

 `benchmark` for linux and macOS, outputs look like this: